rossanx/akfs/docs/journal.md

              So, just go to the directory src/bootloader and type:

-                make clean; make ; make test; make run
+                make clean; make test

 =======================================================================

-3 - Kernel main file (src/kernel/kernel.s - TO BE UPLOADED YET)
+3 - Kernel main file (src/kernel/kalimera.s - TO BE UPLOADED YET)
 +-- Timestamp: 2020-01-07-13:20 ---+

 The idea is to create the bare bones functionality in one file, and from that file call other functions present in other files.
 The source code of this first file is written in x86 assembly language.
 I prefer using the AT&T format.
 In this format, the structure of the mnemonic
 is:

     opcode source destination